-Clarke University’s graphic design program, which leads students to a BFA degree in art with an emphasis in graphic design, prepares students to produce cutting-edge, industry leading design work.
-Students will graduate ready to embrace the exciting and challenging profession of creating innovative print, Web, and multimedia design solutions for promotional, advertising, and marketing business needs.
+Clarke University’s graphic design program leads students to a BFA degree in art with an emphasis in graphic design.
+The graphic design program prepares graduates to embrace the exciting and challenging profession of creating cutting-edge, innovative print, web and multimedia design solutions for promotional, advertising and business marketing.